-Purifying the air in your home leads to a cleaner environment and a healthier lifestyle.
+Purifying the air in your home leads to a cleaner environment and a healthier lifestyle for heating and cooling.
 So naturally, we purchased 14 of the best air purifiers and tested them extensively to see what they were made of.
-Our independent study to determine the top air purifiers found that mechanical air filtering was the most efficient, and within that air purifiers that achieved a Clean Air Delivery Rate (CADR) of 200 or higher.
+Our independent study to determine the top air purifiers found that mechanical air filtering was the most efficient, and within that, air purifiers that achieved a Clean Air Delivery Rate (CADR) of 200 or higher.

 After purchasing 14 of the best air purifiers on the market today, we’ve determined that the #1 Pick is the Honeywell True HEPA Allergen Remover HPA300.
 This model is a purely mechanical filtering system which is preferred to hybrid and electronic units, has a CADR rating of 300, can filter a space of up to 465 square feet, self monitors filter performance, weighs less than 25 lbs, comes with a 5-year limited warranty, and costs less than $200.